sascha-schieferdecker/TYPO3-instagram/README.md

 ## Installation

-Clone the repo into your local packages directory and set up your root composer.json as follows:
+Clone the repo into your local packages directory in a folder named "instagram" and set up your root composer.json as follows:

 ```json
 ...